About ExPERIMENTS IN VITALITY

-I have been seeking vitality for a long time.
+I had been seeking vitality for a long time.
 My desire for an adventurous, meaningful life--one I never had the energy for--often left me in despair.
 Even after I got some essential physical care figured out, I couldn't face the uphill climb of figuring out what to do with my life.

 Things began to change when I started Hakomi therapy training and learned about having "an experimental attitude."
 No longer was I constantly "failing at life."
 I was simply experimenting and learning from the results.